limbo-works/Limbo.Essentials.AspNetCore/README.md

 This package let's you set up all your API controllers to use `Newtonsoft.Json` for serializing JSON.
 This is a global setting, so be aware that this may affect parts of your application that it shouldn't.

-You don't need `Skybrud.Essentials.AspNetCore` when using this approach.
+You don't need `Limbo.Essentials.AspNetCore` when using this approach.

 #### Use the `NewtonsoftJsonResult` class